briancpark/csc561/proj/proj1/README.md

 # Project 1: Ray Casting

-up to part 2 is fully implemented.
-Press spacebar to see the light change position randomly
+Press spacebar to see the light change position randomly as well as triangles rendered